-Matt Hancock rejected Covid care home testing advice, leaked messages reveal
+Matt Hancock disputes claim he rejected Covid care home testing advice

 The messages show England’s chief medical officer Professor Sir Chris Whitty told the then health secretary in April 2020 there should be testing for “all going into care homes”.

-But the messages suggest Mr Hancock rejected the guidance, telling an aide the move just “muddies the waters”, and introduced mandatory testing for those coming from hospitals.
+But the messages suggest Mr Hancock decided against the initial guidance, telling an aide the move just “muddies the waters”, before introducing mandatory testing for only those coming from hospitals.

-But the Tory MP disputes the “distorted account” and a spokesman alleged that the have been “spun to fit an anti-lockdown agenda”.
+But a spokesman for the Tory MP said the was “flat wrong” and based on “doctored” messages and had been “spun to fit an anti-lockdown agenda”.

-Mr Hancock was said to be “considering all options” in response to Ms Oakeshott’s leak to The Telegraph, with a source close to him saying: “She’s broken a legal NDA (non-disclosure agreement).
-Her behaviour is outrageous.”
+The spokesman for Mr Hancock said “the Telegraph story is wrong” because there were meetings with officials on the deliverability of care home testing, arguing that “instead of spinning and leaks we need the full, comprehensive inquiry”.

+They added: “The Telegraph intentionally excluded reference to a meeting with the testing team from the WhatsApp.
+This is critical, because Matt was supportive of Chris Whitty’s advice, held a meeting on its deliverability, told it wasn’t deliverable, and insisted on testing all those who came from hospitals.”

-Mr Hancock expressed concerns that expanding care home testing could “get in the way” of the target of 100,000 daily coronavirus tests he was desperate to hit, the investigation said.
+Mr Hancock expressed concerns that expanding care home testing could “get in the way” of the target of 100,000 daily Covid tests he was desperate to hit, The Telegraph report claimed.

 In a one message, Mr Hancock said Sir Chris had finished a review and recommended “testing of all going into care homes, and segregation whilst awaiting result”.
+Mr Hancock described it as "obviously a good positive step".

 However, the investigation said he later responded to an aide: “Tell me if I’m wrong but I would rather leave it out and just commit to test & isolate ALL going into care from hospital.
 I do not think the community commitment adds anything and it muddies the waters.”